-In two weeks the CLE will receive its next round of updates.
+Early in the morning on Saturday, June 30th, the CLE will receive its next round of updates.
 This will bring a more modern and accessible theme, consolidate the participant and enrollment pages, and introduce additional minor enhancements.
-We’ll have more details and instructions closer to the update, which happens early on the morning of June 30th.
+We’ll have more details and instructions closer to the update.
 Here are some highlights to get you ready!
 Continue reading

 This online training is self-paced and covers the intermediate and advanced features of the CLE such as organizing course materials, generating activity reports, applying restrictions, and creating Groups and Groupings.
 The course also includes sections that cover the Quiz activity and the Gradebook.

 In preparation for the Fall 2016 quarter at UCSF, the Learning Tech Group has been busy developing CLE support resources for new and returning students.
 Below is a short video covering frequently asked questions from students, as well as links to support documents designed to set students up for success in the UCSF CLE.

 Are you a faculty member or support staff for a course that uses the CLE?
 Feel free to add links to these resources in your CLE courses or email this blog post to students.
 As always, contact us with any questions or feedback, or just leave a comment below.
 We’d love to know what you think, or if there are other topics you think we should cover.

 CLE FAQ Video for Students

 The CLE is used across UCSF for Medicine, Dentistry, Nursing, and Pharmacy education and much more.
 Each school and department has their own unique needs, and faculty can choose from a number of course formats to customize the layout of their CLE course to best meet these needs.

 If you have used the CLE, you are likely familiar with the Topics course format, the default in CLE courses.
 While the Topics format and the other five course formats are awesome, we want to take this opportunity to highlight one of our favorites – the Collapsed Topics course format.